Rabia-Sadiq/RailsProject/README.md

 ---

 ## ✅ Completed Features

-- **User Authentication:** Signup and Login using Devise in Ruby on Rails.
+User Authentication: Signup and login functionality implemented using Devise in Ruby on Rails.

-- **Undertone Quiz:** Simple quiz implemented to determine the user's skin undertone.
+Undertone Quiz: A simple quiz that determines the user's skin undertone.

-- **Color Palette Generator:** Personalized palette shown based on quiz results.
+Color Palette Generator: Personalized color palette generated based on the quiz results.

-- **Product Catalog:** Dresses shown in a grid layout and filtered by user’s color preference.
+Product Catalog: Dresses displayed in a grid layout and filtered according to the user’s color preferences.

-- **Backend (Rails):** Models, controllers, and logic implemented.
+Filtering and Sorting: Users can filter dresses by various criteria (price,brand) and sort products (by price).

+Favorite Dresses: Users can add dresses to their favorites and remove them from the favorites list.

+Backend (Rails): All necessary models, controllers, and business logic implemented to support the features.

-- **Database Design (PostgreSQL):** Tables created for users, products, quiz results, and palettes.
+Database Design (PostgreSQL): Tables created for users, products, quiz results, palettes, and favorites.

+Testing: Automated tests added to verify key features like user signup/login, quiz functionality, filtering, product management, and favorite dress functionality work correctly and reliably.

 ---